qwertyquerty/pypresence/README.md

 Install pypresence with **`pip`**

-For the latest development version:
+For the latest development version use:

 ### `pip install https://github.com/qwertyquerty/pypresence/archive/master.zip`

-For the latest stable version:
+For the latest stable version use:

 ### `pip install pypresence`